Baipyrus/nvim-config/README.md

     ```pwsh
     $env:NVIM_APPNAME = 'nvim-kickstart'; nvim
     ```
+    You can apply both of these approaches to any Neovim distribution that you would like to try out.
 * What if I want to "uninstall" this configuration:
   * See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information